JSDoc/TSDoc conventions for @fuzdev packages.

 Preferred form: @mutates target - description.
 The description is

-the value-add β it tells the reader *what* changes and, when non-obvious,
+the value-add — it tells the reader *what* changes and, when non-obvious,

 A bare backtick form (`` @mutates target ``, no description) parses but

-make the description carry weight.
+too.
+When you write @mutates, make the description carry weight.

 Same capitalization rules as @param.
 Document mutations visible outside

-the function.
-Internal locals, closure state, and pull-based lazy caches
+the function; internal locals, closure state, and pull-based lazy caches

 that consumers don't observe are out of scope.

-@mutates this is warranted on class methodsStateful classes mutate by design β that's the point.
+@mutates this is warranted on class methodsStateful classes mutate by design — that's the point.
 Tagging *every*

 state-changing method (add, remove, clear, set, release,